 The museum, which shares its historic premises with the Royal Crown Derby factory, is independently run by the Royal Crown Derby Museum Charitable Trust.
 It is the charity’s mission to

 The Royal Crown Derby Story began in about 1750 when Andrew Planche established the first china works in Derby.
-The story continues today and you can be part of it at our Osmaston Road site where our free museum gives you an insight into the people and processes behind the design and manufacture from 1750 to today.
+The story continues today and you can be part of it at our Osmaston Road site where our museum gives you an insight into the people and processes behind the design and manufacture from 1750 to today.
 Explore some of our history here....

 Our accredited museum has a collection of over 3,500 items of porcelain mostly made in Derby, many with fascinating stories or illustrating changes in style and taste.
 For instance, the plate pictured to the left was designed by surrealist artist Salvador Dali.